Buddleja davidii Cultivars and Hybrids

 Blue Morpho

-Blue-lavender A series of restrained Buddleja rom Wayside Gardens, SC, USA.
+Blue-lavender A series of restrained Buddleja introduced in 2014 by Wayside Gardens, SC, USA.
 Low growing and dense habit.
-Something of a failure, this series is no longer being propagated.
+Something of a commercial failure, this series was no longer being propagated as of 2020.

 Blooming Butterflies: